-If, without the Referee being notified a player or a named substitute, changes places with the goalkeeper during the game, at the half-time interval, or at any other interval in a game in which extra time is played, and then handles the ball within the penalty area, a penalty kick shall be awarded.
-The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the referee.
+(1) The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the Referee.

-The International Board, from time to time, shall decide what constitutes approved materials.
+(2) The International Board, from time to time, shall decide what constitutes approved materials.
 Any approved material shall be certified as such by the International Board.
+(3) The Board has approved these equivalents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes.

-The Board has approved these equivalents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes.
-If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective.
+(4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective.

-If this happens during a stoppage of the game (place-kick, goal-kick, cornerkick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.
+(5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.